 - Create an Azure app.
 Set up the Microsoft auth app and scopes needed to authenticate a grant.

-- API reference: Create an upload session, Get upload session, Complete upload session.
+- API reference: Create an upload session, Complete upload session.